Which qualifications are needed to become a cyber security analyst?

-Just a word of caution – not all certifications are beginner friendly.
+Just a word of caution – not all certifications are beginner-friendly.
 Some are designed for professionals with at least a few years of experience who are just looking to transition to a more senior role.
-Therefore, it might be a good idea to have a look at the curriculum before you decide to enroll.
+Therefore, it might be a good idea to have a look at the curriculum before you decide to enrol.

 Hopefully, this should give you enough of an idea to start your search for the right certification for you.